DOD Needs to Reevaluate Fighter Pilot Workforce Requirements

 Agency Affected: Department of Defense: Department of the Air Force

 Comments: DOD concurred with this recommendation.
 In its initial response, DOD noted that across the Navy, many organizations and offices including the resource sponsor (Naval Air Forces) will play integral roles in determining the future size and mix of manpower requirements for fighter pilot squadrons.
-As of November 2019, DOD has not taken any action in response to this recommendation.
-We will continue to monitor any actions DOD takes.
+As of August 2020, DOD officials told us that the Navy has updated most of the fighter pilot requirements for most squadrons, is taking action to update requirements for the remaining squadrons, and will provide us with documentation when the process is complete.
+When we obtain documentation of the updates to fighter pilot squadron requirements we will update the recommendation status as appropriate.

 Recommendation: The Secretary of the Navy should ensure that the Chief of Naval Operations reevaluate fighter pilot squadron requirements, to include updating current assumptions of fighter pilot workload, and assessing the impact of future incorporation of UAS platforms into combat aviation.
 (Recommendation 2)